jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-basics/transitions.md

 The `@TransitionSet` annotation groups all transitions for a state in one class.
 Each class contains:
 - `@FromTransition` methods that define how to navigate TO this state FROM other states
-- `@ToTransition` method that verifies arrival at this state
+- `@IncomingTransition` method that verifies arrival at this state

 ```java
 @TransitionSet(state = WorldState.class, description = "World state transitions")